cokelaer/damona/README.rst

 :Python version: Python 3.8, 3.9, 3.10
 :Source: See  `http://github.com/cokelaer/damona <https://github.com/cokelaer/damona/>`__.
 :Issues: Please fill a report on `github <https://github.com/cokelaer/damona/issues>`__
-:Platform: This is currently only available for Linux distribution with bash shell (contributions are welcome to port the tool on MacOSX and other platforms)
+:Platform: This is currently only available for Linux distribution with zsh/fish/bash shells (contributions are welcome to port the tool on other platforms/shells)

 Overview
 ========